rivka56712/gtgt/readme.md

 ##### Heroku Deployment
 Heroku is a platform to run small web applications in the cloud for free.
 [This article](https://medium.com/dev-genius/how-to-deploy-your-python-script-to-heroku-in-4-minutes-cddf11d852af) gives a short description on how to deploy a python script on Heroku.
 Additionally, I used config variables to hide my credentials in the project.
 These variables are explained [here](https://devcenter.heroku.com/articles/config-vars#config-var-policies) in the heroku documentation.

-#####AWS free tier
+##### AWS free tier
-As of 2023, Heroku does not offer free tier anymore so I switched to aws free tier with s3 and ecs deployment.
+As of 2023, Heroku does not offer free tier anymore so I switched to aws free tier with ec2 deployment.
 I followed the steps here: https://python.plainenglish.io/deploying-python-scripts-on-aws-a-step-by-step-guide-for-installing-selenium-and-chromedriver-13c1ef23c5b4
+Create a .env file with the following params:
+TGTG_EMAIL=<your_email>
+TELEGRAM_BOT_CHATID1=<your_chat id>
+TELEGRAM_BOT_TOKEN=<your_telegram token>

-Many thanks to Der-henning and AukiJuanDiaz
+Many thanks to @Der-henning and @AukiJuanDiaz